- Oral Motor

 Remember - it's not that they WANT to chew, it's that they NEED to chew.
 Although sometimes biting/chewing can be behavioral, in my experience it is most often sensory-related.
 In which case telling them to stop is not going to work.
 For one reason or another, their body is telling them that they need to chew, and they're adeptly listening.

 You can make sure they do this safely by giving them a proper outlet to chew on.
 The Grabber you mentioned was created specifically for this purpose.
-We also make a similar Y-shaped one called the Y-Chew, chewable pencil toppers for an easy way to chew while writing, and wearable “chewelry” for discrete on-the-go oral sensory input.
-Each of these comes in three different toughness levels:
+We also make a similar Y-shaped one called the Y-Chew, chewable pencil toppers for an easy way to chew while writing, and wearable “chewelry” (chewable jewelry) for discrete on-the-go oral sensory input.
+Each of these comes in 3 color-coded toughness levels:

-• Standard - this is the softest level, recommended for mild chewers (who don't usually chew through things)
+• Standard/Soft - this is the softest level, recommended for mild chewers (who don't usually chew through things).

-• XT ("Xtra Tough") - firmer yet still fairly chewing, recommended for moderate chewing (this is a longer lasting option for those who can eventually chew through items)
+• XT/Medium Firm - XT stands for "Xtra Tough."
+This level is firmer yet still fairly chewy, recommended for moderate chewing (this is a longer lasting option for those who can eventually chew through items)

 Several shapes are long and slender enough to reach the back molar area - this is where chewing is typically needed the most because it provides the most proprioceptive input to the jaw.
 And all of our chews are also made in the USA (specifically, made by my husband and son under our own roof here in Columbia, South Carolina).